itsRems/bolt/README.md

 When working with large projects, it can be useful to split your routers into multiple modules or even separate packages.
 Bolt provides a `BoltModule` class that can be used to create modules that can be attached to a BoltServer.

+#### Detached modules

+Detached modules are the most modular way to use Bolt.
+They can be used to create standalone modules that can separately be attached to a BoltServer.

-Here's an example of what using modules might look like:
+Here's an example of what using detached modules might look like:

 ```typescript
 import { BoltServer, BoltModule, createRouter, route } from '@bolt-ts/fastify';